OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 # Some Useful Chat Commands

-[prefix] busted turns on touch notification: your collar will
+[prefix] busted turns on touch notification: your collar will report when it is touched.
+[prefix] busted on/off toggles touch notification.

 [prefix] help : delivers the .help notecard from the collar.